qaz670756/MMCD/README.md

 [arXiv Paper](https://arxiv.org/abs/2310.09276)

-This repository contains the code and resources for multimodal change detection, a technique for detecting changes between different data modalities, such as satellite images and digital surface models (DSMs).
+This repository contains the code and resources for multimodal change detection, a technique for detecting changes between different modalities, specifically between satellite imagery and digital surface models (DSMs).

 ## Table of Contents
 - [Introduction](#introduction)